 What is Blood Clot?

-There can be several causes of a blood clot while the three major causes include injury to an endothelial cell, hypercoagulability or thrombophilia, and abnormal or uncontrollable blood flow.
+There can be several causes of a blood clot, while the three major causes include injury to an endothelial cell, hypercoagulability or thrombophilia, and abnormal or uncontrollable blood flow.

-Certain precautions can keep blood clots at bay like regular exercise for individuals with a sedentary lifestyle and healthy diet.
+Certain precautions can keep blood clots at bay, like regular exercise for individuals with a sedentary lifestyle and healthy diet.
 Heparin and anticoagulants are beneficial in the treatment of blood clots or thrombosis.

 What is Embolism?

-Embolism can be caused by several reasons but the main reason is Deep Vein Thrombosis (DVT).
+Embolism can be caused by several reasons, but the main reason is Deep Vein Thrombosis (DVT).
 Other reasons could be anomalies in vena cava, diabetes, atherosclerosis, atrial fibrillation, endocarditis, and mitral stenosis.

-Symptoms like chest pain, palpitations, hemoptysis, sweating, fainting, dizziness, or difficulty in breathing or tachypnea can be of a clot in the coronary vessels.
+Symptoms like chest pain, palpitations, hemoptysis, sweating, fainting, dizziness, difficulty in breathing or tachypnea can be of a clot in the coronary vessels.

 Embolism can lead to serious complications like hypoxia, organ failure, stroke, amputation, myocardial infarction (heart attack), or sudden death.